First Reading: Genesis 3:9-15,20

 Above all, the Dogmatic Constitution of the Church (Lumen Gentium) confirms that: “By reason of the gift and role of divine maternity, by which she is united with her Son, the Redeemer, and with His singular graces and functions, the Blessed Virgin is also intimately united with the Church.
 As St. Ambrose taught, the Mother of God is a type of the Church in the order of faith, charity and perfect union with Christ.
 For in the mystery of the Church, which is itself rightly called mother and virgin, the Blessed Virgin stands out in eminent and singular fashion as exemplar both of virgin and mother” (L.G. #63).
 In this way, we see Mary’s clear connection with the Church.
 It is such an intimate connection that we cannot read the history of salvation without relating it to the person of the Virgin Mary.

-As we celebrate Our Lady as the Mother of the Church at this critical time when Church structures are closed as a measure to curb the spread of COVID-19; when receiving the Sacraments seems quite difficult for the members of the Church, may she pray for us to Christ her Son, the Head of the Church for an end of the pandemic.
-We also beseech her to continually strengthen and guide the Holy Father aright in all his dealings, that he may lead and pastor the Church in accordance with the Will of God.
-We also pray for all other Bishops, Priests, Deacons, and the lay faithful, that by constantly trusting in her maternal care and persevering in the faith, we may come to be united with the Triumphant Church (the heavenly Jerusalem) at the last day.
+As we celebrate Our Lady as the Mother of the Church at this time of the Church, we beseech her to continually strengthen and guide the Holy Father aright in all his dealings, that he may continually lead and pastor the Church in accordance with the Will of God.
+We also pray for all other Bishops, Priests, Deacons, Religious and the lay faithful, that by constantly trusting in her maternal care and persevering in the faith, we may come to be united with the Triumphant Church (the heavenly Jerusalem) at the last day.
 Amen.

 © Fr.
 Chinaka Justin Mbaeri, OSJ